jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Legacy code isn't the problem.
 It's all the cruft and technical debt in the legacy code that's the problem._ ― Jim Humelsine

+_The only way to go fast, is to go well._ ― Robert C. Martin

 _The cost of technical debt and cruft is not in their abatement.
 The cost of technical debt and cruft is having to work around them while they're still in the system._ ― Jim Humelsine, not my original thought, but my phrasing.

 _All race conditions, deadlock conditions, and concurrent update problems are due to mutable variables._ ― Robert C. Martin

+# Generative AI

+_AI is a force multiplier.
+It makes good developers better and bad developers worse._ ― Jim Humelsine

 # Readable/Comprehensible Code